perfectsense/gyro/docs/guides/gyro-user-guide.rst

 Check that Gyro is installed and working by creating a small test configuration and running Gyro in test mode.

-Start by creating a gyro directory in your project folder and an initial configuration file named ``init.gyro``, which gets created by running this command:
+Start by creating a gyro directory in your project folder and an initial configuration file named ``init.gyro``, which gets created by running the following command:

  ``gyro init gyro:gyro-aws-provider:0.15-SNAPSHOT``